apreshill/labhub/01-onboarding/template/onboarding.md

 Use this template to document and reference resources, expectations, and policies for new lab members.
-Build on refine the sections and examples provided here.
+Build on and refine the sections and examples provided here.

 ## Welcome Message
 > Provide a brief introduction to your team.
-Consider including the name and focus of your lab, and where it sits within the larger university environment.
-Let new members know how happy you are to have them on board and how they can use this resource.
+Consider including the name and focus of your lab, and where it sits within the larger university environment.  **Let new members know how happy you are to have them on board and how they can use this information.**

 ## Parent Organization Resources and Processes
-> Whether your a new student, postdoc, or staff member, getting started at a new organization can be confusing and overwhelming.
-Use this section to describe and reference the processes and resources relevant to new lab members.
+> Whether your are a new student, postdoc, or staff member, getting started at a new organization can be confusing and overwhelming.
+Use this section to highlight the processes and resources relevant to new lab members.

 Consider addressing:

 * University intranet sites
-* Employee onboarding checklist
+* New employee onboarding checklists and paperwork
 * Public Safety Office location and contact information
-* University codes of coduct
+* University codes of conduct
-* New hire resources and paperwork
 * Staff and student organizations
 * Parking and transportation
-* Library website
+* Library website :book:
-* Research development and grant management resoources
+* Research development and grant management resources

 ## Department and Lab Specific Information
 > Provide some information about your department and lab that will help new members learn about your colleagues, connect with peers, and leverage educational opportunities.